Long Term Care Civil Money Penalty (CMP) Analytic Tool

 Select the CMP Start and End Dates (Only for Per Day CMPs)

-Per Day CMP End Date - Per Day CMPs should end the day before the date substantial compliance is achieved.
-For IJs that last one day only, impose the IJ-level CMP for that day.
-For IJs that last more than one day, do not impose the IJ level CMP on the day that IJ was removed.
+Per Day CMP End Date - Per Day CMPs should end the day before the date substantial compliance is achieved or the facility's termination effective date.
+For IJs that last only one day, impose the IJ-level CMP for that day.
+For IJs lasting more than one day, do not impose the IJ level CMP on the day the IJ was removed.

 Enter the date in mm/dd/yyyy format.